Conflict-free gemstone & recycled metal heirlooms for the exuberant heart

 Knot & Splice conscientiously sources ethically mined gemstones with unique characteristics for one of a kind jewelry that is set apart in both standards and beauty.
-We proudly use recycled metals that are milled by our suppliers (and participate in metal recycling of all scraps from our studio): Rio Grande in Albuquerque, MM and Stuller in Lafayette, LA.
-Our lost wax caster also uses recycled precious metals.
+She proudly uses recycled metals that are milled by suppliers (and participate in metal recycling of all scraps from her studio).

-We had the unique opportunity to partner with Frye boots in 2016 in their “Meet Our Makers: Chicago” series (alongside Koval Distillery) where we were featured in Frye’s video and photography series and later honored at a private dinner at the Frye flagship store in downtown Chicago.
-We have also been published in “Majestic Disorder” (print), “Ancestry Quarterly” (print), and as an honorary maker in “Voyage Chicago”.
+Nicole had the unique opportunity to partner with Frye boots in 2016 in their “Meet Our Makers: Chicago” series (alongside Chicago's Koval Distillery) where she was featured in Frye’s video and photography series and later honored at a private dinner at the Frye flagship store in downtown Chicago.
+She also been published in “Majestic Disorder” (print), “Ancestry Quarterly” (print), and as an honorary maker in “Voyage Chicago," a Chicago maker series.

-Nicole makes every Knot & Splice piece by hand in her home studio—now located in the beautiful and artistically-vibrant Kansas City, MO.
-Her husband is both a talented musician and author of multi-published works.
-Nicole and Zechariah have two rescue dogs (both from local Chain of Hope rescue)—one with an antenna ear named June, and one piglet-looking pup who loves to give hugs and “talk” named Nova.
+Nicole makes every Knot & Splice piece by hand in her home studio—now located just on the outskirts of the beautiful and artistically-vibrant Kansas City, MO.
+Her husband, Zechariah, is both a talented musician and author of multi-published works.
+Nicole and Zechariah have two rescue dogs (both from a local rescue, Chain of Hope, in Kansas City)—one with an antenna ear named June, and one piglet-looking pup who loves to give hugs and boss everyone around (she is kind of the family wrangler) named Nova.